EdZielinski/Project4Final/README.md

 # Charlie's Coffee and Sandwich Shop

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website provides estimated inventory delivery for a small food vendor located with the city of Boson's subway system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website provides estimated inventory delivery for a small food vendor doing business within the city of Boson's subway system.
 The website uses Google's direction API for arrival predictions because the vendor delivers the inventory on the subway.

 # Business functional summary description